machikania/phyllosoma/PicoCalc/readme-e.txt

 　Sample program MANDELBR.BAS changed from text-based to graphical version Added sample program MOZART.BAS
-　Modified sample program FILEMAN.BAS to accept lowercase y/n for confirmation prompts Updated TSC2046 class to work with ResTouch
+　Modified sample program FILEMAN.BAS to accept lowercase y/n for confirmation prompts Updated the WS2812B.BAS class library to improve operation on the Pico 2 Updated TSC2046 class to work with ResTouch
 　Enabled the ability to retrieve and modify SPI communication speed for LCD and MMC via the SYSTEM function/statement Fixed a bug where executing the OUT statement caused brief, unexpected output fluctuations